 If you have further questions about sidewalk maintenance, or snow removal in the City, visit the Department of Public Works’ website or talk to your landlord.

 The City of Syracuse upholds a leash law.
-For full details on a pet owner’s responsibilities, and details on required vaccinations, helpful phone numbers, and more, visit the city’s Division of Dog Control website.
+For full details on a pet owner’s responsibilities, and details on required vaccinations, helpful phone numbers, and more, visit the city’s Pets/Animals website.

 Parking – Off Campus